himanshushukla12/code_breaking_differential_attacks/README.md

     - Input the plaintext you want to encrypt.
     - Select the same encryption algorithm from the drop-down menu as chosen in the Key Generator window.
     - Paste the copied key into the "Secret Key" text box.
     - Click on the "Encrypt and Save" button to encrypt the plaintext and save the ciphertext.
-The plaintext, keys, and ciphertexts are saved in separate text files named as 'plainttext.txt' and 'ciphertext.txt' and displayed in the result box within the window.
+The plaintext, keys, and ciphertexts are saved in separate text files named as `plainttext.txt` and `ciphertext.txt` and displayed in the result box within the window.

 ### Module 2: Cryptanalysis